Code-Institute-Submissions/Code-Institute-Project-One/planning/planning.md

 ### Interaction Design

-* Following convention on navigation
+* Following convention on navigation - mobile on bottom, desktop on top
 * Logo links to home
-* Additional contact and social links at the bottom
+* Additional contact on footer and social links at the bottom
 * Home page information gets the user interested and has a call to action
 * Similar colour theme and content layout on all pages